-Any treatment, surgery (cosmetic or plastic), service or supply to alter, improve or enhance the shape or appearance of the body.
-Whether or not for psychological or emotional reasons.
-This cosmetic services exclusion does not apply to surgery after an accidental injury when performed as soon as medically feasible.
-Injuries that occur during medical treatments are not considered accidental injuries even if unplanned or unexpected.
+• Any treatment, surgery (cosmetic or plastic), service or supply to alter, improve or enhance the shape or appearance of the body.

+This exclusion does not apply to:

+- Surgery after an accidental injury when performed as soon as medically feasible.
+(Injuries that occur during medical treatments are not considered accidental injuries even if unplanned or unexpected.) - Coverage that may be provided under the Eligible health services and exclusions Gender affirming treatment section.